Busselton Jetty: Underwater observatory

-In early 2021 it was announced that the underwater observatory would be replaced by the Australian Underwater Discovery Centre.
-The A$32 million facility, a semi-submerged four storey whale-shaped structure, will have a higher visitor capacity and contain larger viewing windows, a gallery, exhibition spaces and a marine research centre.
-To be constructed in Perth before being towed out to Busselton, the Australian Underwater Discovery Centre is expected to open in 2023.
-An accompanying "village" containing food and beverage outlets as well as spaces for weddings and corporate functions will also be built at the end of the jetty.
+Marine Discovery Centre

+The onshore facility, located in the nearby Railway House, features interactive displays and immersive exhibits of Australia’s offshore marine parks.
+It has been partially designed to cater to visitors when inclement weather forces jetty-based attractions such as the train or underwater observatory to close, as well as those with limited time to explore.

+Sculpture reef

+The sculpture reef consists of 13 underwater sculptures by Western Australian artists situated underneath and alongside the jetty.
+The sculptures form a diving trail as well as a habitat for sealife.

 Memorial plaques

 Along one side of a section of the jetty are a number of memorial plaques, commemorating people whose ashes have been scattered from the jetty.

 In February 2012 the Busselton Council limited the placement of such plaques to "exceptional circumstances", for people who had made significant contributions to or associated with the jetty.

 Former attractions

-In 1981, a waterslide opened adjacent to the landward end of the Busselton jetty.
+In 1981, a waterslide opened adjacent to the landward end of the Busselton jetty, called the Nautical Lady.
 It was built wrapping around the existing lighthouse tower and was driven by pumped seawater.
 In 2011, the land which was occupied by the waterslide and associated amusement park attractions was re-purchased by the City of Busselton and the slide was shut down.
-The lighthouse was eventually demolished in 2015.
+The Nautical Lady lighthouse was eventually demolished in 2015.